edamametechnologies/edamame_posture_cli/README.md

 - **Generate** compliance or audit reports—giving you proof of a hardened setup.

 And if your needs grow, you can seamlessly connect it to [EDAMAME Hub](https://hub.edamame.tech) for more advanced conditional access, centralized reporting, and enterprise-level features.

+### Local Controls Without External Dependencies

+One of the key strengths of EDAMAME Posture is that it provides powerful security controls that work entirely locally, without requiring any external connectivity or registration:

+- **Local Policy Checks**: Use `check-policy` to enforce security standards based on minimum score thresholds, specific threat detections, and security tag prefixes.
+- **CI/CD Pipeline Gates**: The non-zero exit codes returned by these checks allow you to automatically fail pipelines when security requirements aren't met.
+- **Disconnected Network Monitoring**: Monitor and enforce network traffic whitelists in air-gapped or restricted environments.

+This means you can immediately integrate security controls into your workflows, even before deciding to connect to EDAMAME Hub for more advanced features.

+### Security Reporting and Verification

+EDAMAME Posture enables powerful reporting use cases:

+- **Point-in-Time Signatures**: Generate cryptographically verifiable signatures that capture the security state of a device at a specific moment.
+- **Historical Verification**: Using `check-policy-for-domain-with-signature`, verify that code was committed or released from environments that met security requirements.
+- **Development Workflow Integration**: Embed signatures in Git commits, pull requests, or release artifacts for security traceability.
+- **Continuous Compliance**: Maintain an audit trail of security posture across your development lifecycle.

+These capabilities allow you to not only enforce security at build time but also track and verify security posture throughout your entire development process.

 ## Key Features